homy-newfs8/esphome-sesame3/docs/README.md

 Colon separated 6 bytes is Bluetooth address, if you have multiple SESAME devices, distinguish with UUID (See SESAME smartphone app).

-After finding the address, the above configuration lines should be removed.
+After finding the address, the above configuration lines (esp32_ble_tracker: and sesame_ble:) must be removed.

 ### secret (Secret key for your SESAME)